solana-labs/solana/docs/src/proposals/return-data.md

 ## Existing solution

 The existing solution that Solang uses, writes the return data to the callee account data.
-The caller's account cannot be used, since the callee may not be the same BPF program, so it will not have permission to write to the callee's account data.
+The caller's account cannot be used, since the callee may not be the same SBF program, so it will not have permission to write to the callee's account data.

 Another solution would be to have a single return data account which is passed